CIS192/website/src/pages/nlp_homework/index.md

 ## Submission
 Submit all your code and potentially extra data to Gradescope.
 If you have a partner, YOU MUST MARK THEM AS A COLLABORATOR ON GRADESCOPE.
 If you fail to do this, you may get a 0 on this assignment.

+## Attributions
+<small> This homework was adapted from [CIS 530: Computational Linguistics at the University of Pennsylvania](computational-linguistics-class.org/) by Arun Kirubarajan and Kevin Sun.</small>